Edward Burtynsky

-Burtynsky is the inaugural winner of the TED Prize for Innovation and Global Thinking in 2005.
-In 2016 he was the receiver of the Governor General's Awards in Visual and Media Arts for his collection of works thus far.
+Burtynsky is a 2005 winner of the TED Prize.
+In 2016 he received the Governor General's Awards in Visual and Media Arts for his collection of works.

 Burtynsky is an advocate for environmental conservationism and his work is deeply entwined in his advocacy.
-His work comments on the scars left by industrial capitalism while establishing an aesthetic for environmental devastation, the sublime-horrors discussed in a number of essays on the topic of his work.
+In TED's description of his work, it notes his "large-format color photographs explore the impact of humanity's expanding footprint and the substantial ways in which we're reshaping the surface of the planet."
 He sits on the board of Contact, Toronto's international festival of photography.

 Early life

 Burtynsky was born in St. Catharines, Ontario, a blue-collar town where General Motors was the largest employer.
-His Father, Peter Burtynsky, was a Ukrainian immigrant who found work on the production line at the General Motors plant.
+His father, Peter Burtynsky, was a Ukrainian immigrant who found work on the production line at the General Motors plant.
 When Burtynsky was 11 years old, his father purchased a darkroom and cameras from a widow whose late husband had practiced amateur photography.
 Burtynsky was given two rolls of Tri-X film and told to make do with that or support the habit through his own means.
 Along with learning black and white photography, he learned black and white print.
 This would prove to be useful in the development of his own business to support his new-found habit as he began photographing events and providing portraits at his local Ukrainian community center, charging 50 cents per photograph.
 With the money he made, he travelled throughout the countryside of St. Catharines photographing the "pristine landscapes" of his childhood.
 This is where he would later attribute his interest in pursuing landscape photography.